 Their homes are already covered in toys.
 Let’s give them gifts that actually help them grow while they play!

-Gifts for 2 Year Olds that Help Develop Movement Skills
+The Best Gifts for 2 Year Olds to Develop Movement and Fine Motor Skills

 In terms of movement, these little ones are honing skills like walking, running, standing on their tiptoes, pulling toys behind them, and even pedaling their feet.

-They’re also working on fine motor skills, especially involving their hands and fingers.
-It’s great to give them toys where they can use their hands and fingers to build, button, zip, buckle, splash, and more.
+They’re also working on fine motor skills, especially involving their little hands and fingers, so it’s helpful to give them toys they can practice movements with like building, buttoning, zipping, buckling, and more.

-Improving mobility and walking is essential at 2.
+Improving mobility and walking is essential during toddler years.
 2-year-olds are usually past the age of push carts, but they still need to learn to push, guide, and navigate.

 A mower that blows bubbles will keep them excited while they hone this skill, still working on their grips and “helping” perform an essential household chore!